Call 1300 658 508

 - Marketing consultants – the cost of engaging a consultant to undertake export market research

-- Marketing visits – the cost of travel such as airfares plus $300 per day for accommodation.
+- Marketing visits – the cost of travel such as airfares plus a daily rate for accommodation.

 - Free samples – the cost of providing free samples of the product you are promoting for export